AndyCosStav/tp24TT/README.md

 # tp24TT

 To run the project, create a sql server db called 'tp24TT', open the package manger console and run 'update database' to run the latest migration to build the relevant tables.
+Then its just a case of hitting F5 and running via IIS Express for the sake of simplicity.

 there are some unit tests attached to test for output of the endpoints.